Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Brand Loyalty: Adobe recently released research stating that 49% of customers who interacted with personalized content said they became more loyal to the brand.
 Personalizing your product recommendations might just be what makes your customer choose you over a competing ecommerce brand.

-You don’t have to wait to send smart product recommendations: try Omnisend free for 14 days and send targeted products in your next email!
+You don’t have to wait to send smart product recommendations: start using Omnisend for free and send targeted products in your next email!

 How to Use Product Recommendations on Your Ecommerce Site